123andy/redcap-docker-compose/documentation/README.md

 # redcap-docker-compose

-This docker-compose script builds a working php-mysql environment designed for REDCap.
-  This is one of the easiest ways to create a local development instance of REDCap on your computer or test server

-### Updates

-* 2018-08-04  Added support for auto-install from `redcapx.y.z.zip`
-* 2018-08-01  Major refactoring into docker-compose 3

-## About
-This docker-compose will build multiple servers as part of a docker group to host REDCap on your local computer/server.
-It consists of:
- * The official PHP-Apache docker image (Currently version 7.2)
- * The official MySql docker image (currently version 5.7)
- * The official PhpMyAdmin web-based mysql tool for managing the database.
- * A basic alpine-based cron image (for running the REDCap cron and handling log rotation)
- * A basic alpine-based MailHop image (for capturing outbound emails from REDCap for your review)
- * A basic alpine-based setup image to create your first REDCap webroot and database.php

-The advantage of this docker-based method is you can easily upgrade database versions, php versions, and see how these changes might affect your projects or custom code

 ## Configuration
 The services are mainly configured through a `.env` environment file.
 Additional customization can be done my modifying the files in the `override-*` directories.
 Detailed examples should be added to this documentation - please help with